UBC-MDS/programming-in-python-for-data-science/chapters/module2.md

 <exercise id="14" title="Single Condition Filtering">

-Let's  read in some our hockey_players file using `pd.read_csv()` using different arguments to satisfy certain requiresments.
+Let's start the exercises with some straight forward single conditions.

 **Instructions:**
 Running a coding exercise for the first time, could take a bit of time for everything to load.
 Be patient, it could take a few minutes.